Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: NDN's Properties for DDoS Mitigation: A Comprehensive Analysis

-NDN's content-centric communication model provides enhanced data availability by enabling caching inside the network (i.e. the CS in NDN Forwarders).
+\para{In-network Cache and Interest Aggregation} NDN's content-centric communication model provides enhanced data availability by enabling caching inside the network (i.e. the CS in NDN Forwarders).
 Because of the in-network caching, Data packets carrying static content (e.g. HTML files, CSS files, images) can be cached by routers to satisfy future Interest packets, thus reducing the number of Interests reaching the producer (victim).
 In addition, Interests targeting the same piece of the named data will be aggregated by the router and later Interest packets will not be sent out.
 This feature makes it harder for DDoS attackers to flood the same Interest packet or a small set of Interest packets towards the producer in a short time.

 As shown in previous work~\cite{psaras2012probabilistic} and our simulation results in Section~\ref{sec:evaluation:agg-cache}, in-network caching and Interest aggregation help to mitigate the Interest flooding where attackers send Interests for static or existing Data packets.
 However, if attackers flood a target prefix with a large set of Interest packets or even fake Interests with randomly generated components, the benefits will diminish.
 This is because churn and evictions in the cache will lead to diminishing cache hit-rates and the chance of two attacking Interests sharing the same name drops.
 However, it is also noteworthy that NDN is incrementally deployable and does not immediately require rich deployment and caching in the routed core of networks in order to function properly.